 The annual Congressional App Challenge is a nationwide event founded in 2013 in order to encourage student interest and participation in the STEM (science, technology, engineering, and math) field.
 Learning coding skills involved with app creation may also provide students with better long-term employment prospects in an increasingly technology-driven economy.

-High school students from across the country are invited to create and exhibit their software application – or “app” – for mobile, tablet, or computer devices on a platform of their choice.
-The Challenge is open to high school students regardless of their experience with coding, even if you have never coded before.
+K-12 students from across the country are invited to create and exhibit their software application – or “app” – for mobile, tablet, or computer devices on a platform of their choice.
+The Challenge is open to students regardless of their experience with coding, even if you have never coded before.
 Don’t be afraid to learn something new!

 The app of the winning student or team in each participating congressional district will be displayed in a U.S. Capitol exhibit.